Mason County man creating a concrete plan for better roads

-MASON COUNTY, W.Va.(WSAZ) -- We hear of people complaining about bad roads in many parts of our region.
+We hear of people complaining about bad roads in many parts of our region.
 However, one man in Mason County is taking a different approach when it comes to trying to better streets.

-One man in Mason County, West Virginia, has created a concrete plan to try and better the roads in his county.

 "Just like everybody else, I travel these roads everyday and over the years there has been such a decline in Mason County roads.
 I mean, they're literally crumbling," said Mark Bell.